 TUForMath — Forum Mathematik

-Furthermore, members of the institute are actively contributing to TUForMath (head: Prof. Dr. Dirk PRAETORIUS), a popular science initiative of TU Wien jointly founded in 2018 by Prof. Dr. Michael DRMOTA, Prof. Dr. Alexia Fürnkranz-Prskawetz, Prof. Dr. Dirk Praetorius, and Prof. Dr. Reinhard WINKLER, that provides "hands-on" fun mathematics for pupils and shows the impact of mathematics on science and engineering as well as, perhaps less expected, on arts and culture, society and economics, and our daily life.
+Furthermore, members of the institute are actively contributing to TUForMath (head: Prof. Dr. Dirk PRAETORIUS), a popular science initiative of TU Wien jointly founded in 2018 by Prof. Dr. Joahnnes BÖHM, Prof. Dr. Michael DRMOTA, Prof. Dr. Alexia FÜRNKRANZ-PRSKAWETZ, and Prof. Dr. Dirk PRAETORIUS, that provides "hands-on" fun mathematics for pupils and shows the impact of mathematics on science and engineering as well as, perhaps less expected, on arts and culture, society and economics, and our daily life.

 TU Best Teaching Awards

 Every semester almost 30.000 students take more than 2.000 lectures at TU Wien.
 TU Wien is dedicated to giving its students the best possible education.
-With the Best Teaching Awards that have been introduced in 2017, TU Wien puts the spotlight on staff who particularly excel in this goal by awarding them with the Best Teacher Award or the Best Lecture Award.
-In 2020 and due to the Corona pandemic, TU Wien also awarded the Best Distance Teaching Award for academic teaching during the lockdown.
+With the Best Teaching Awards that have been introduced in 2017, TU Wien puts the spotlight on staff who particularly excel in this goal by awarding them with the Best Teacher Award (since 2017), the Best Lecture Award (2017—2019), or the Best Distance Teaching Award (since 2020)..

-We are proud that at the Faculty of Mathematics and Geoinformation, colleagues of the Institute of Analysis and Scientific Computing were recipients of 7 out of the 8 awards.
+We are proud that at the Faculty of Mathematics and Geoinformation, colleagues of the Institute of Analysis and Scientific Computing were recipients of 8 out of the 10 awards.
+In particular, since 2017, all recipients of the Best Teacher Award were members of our institute.
 Many students participated in these award selection processes, and we thank them for this sign of esteem of our dedication to good teaching.